Tuesday, August 05, 2025

 I imagine that after a notorious Meistersinger production by Katharina Wagner that brought to mind the dark days of National Socialism; and the production that followed it, by Barrie Kosky, that explored the anti-Semitic undercurrents of the work, it was time to free this opera of its sociopolitical trappings and remind us all that it is a comedy.
 That is the impression that this new staging by Matthias Davids seems to want to put forth.
 However, if the aim was to remove the corset and let it all hang out, then that was partially achieved arguably by the last scene, which brought to mind a kind of Germanic hoedown, complete with bails of hay, lederhosen and an inflatable cow hovering overhead.
 Beckmesser unplugs the damn cow in retaliation for being ridiculed in front of the entire Nuremberg, but the cow gets inflated at the end to show that everything is fine in the dear old city.

 But it is not!
-After Walther wins the song contest and Eva, they both storm out of the city hand in hand.
-Yes, they listened to Hans Sachs's speech about securing holy German art, but they turn their heads on the old Meistersingers leaving Sachs and Beckmesser upstage discussing between them, and asking each other what went wrong.
+After Walther wins Eva in the song contest, they both storm out of the city hand in hand.
+Yes, they listened to Hans Sachs's speech about securing holy German art, but they're not buying it.
+They turn their backs on the old guard, and leave behind Sachs and Beckmesser upstage, both confused, asking each other what went wrong.

 You can check out more pictures from the production by going to wagneroperas.com and checking out my 2025 Bayreuth page.